alextheradu/rpi-breadboard/pi-keyboard/README.md

 # Pi Keyboard

 A custom breadboard keyboard using a Raspberry Pi that sends keyboard events to a PC over TCP.
+I used this for gaming since I thought it was funny, but it can be repurposed for any application that requires keyboard input.

 ## Hardware Setup